IndyCar Scanner Frequencies

 1. gear

-This year I made the switch to the Uniden Bearcat BC125AT from the past 7 or 8 years of using the Baofeng UV-82.
+In 2022, I made the switch to the Uniden Bearcat BC125AT after eight years of using the Baofeng UV-82.
 Nothing against the Baofeng- for the price, it is incredible.
-But this one is faster, works better out of the box, and is an all around perfect fit for race day.
+But the Bearcat is faster, works better out of the box, and is an all around perfect fit for race day.
 Start your journey here into Indy 500 and Indy Car scanning with the right scanner.
 It costs a bit more, but there is almost nothing extra you need once you get it.
 Use your own earbuds, or get some nice headphones.
-This will cost about $105.
+This will cost about $120.

-The Tried and True.
-I’ve programmed and used this radio exclusivly for the previous 7 or 8 Indy 500s.
-For just $30 to start, you can find out if this is something that peaks your interest, and if you want to go even further for future races.
+Tried and True.
+I’ve programmed and used this radio exclusivly for the 2015 – 2021 Indy 500s.
+For just $30 to start, you can find out if this is something that piques your interest, and if you want to go even further for future races.
 Keep in mind, that the $30 gets you the radio.
 You will likely need a programming cable, and a headphone adapter of some kind.
 All in, you’re looking to spend around $70 to enjoy the next race, plus the cost of earbuds or headphones if you don’t already have a set.
+Cheaper, but more complex solution.

 2. software